Bool76/bools-wiki/docs/sram-dev/sram-ui/frontend-pipeline/README.md

 ```
 npm install @sramplm/sram-ui@0.7.11
 ```
-5. Verify the sram-ui version number has updated.
-Go to: package.json
+5. Go to `package.json` and verify the sram-ui version number has updated.
+Look for:
-6. Look for:
 ```
  "dependencies": {
     "@sramplm/sram-ui": "^0.7.11",
 ```
-7. Verify the correct version number is seen
+6. Verify the correct version number is seen
-8. Run build:
+7. Run build:
 ```
 npm run build
 ```
-9. Start the slr2 environment locally (via VS Code):
+8. Start the slr2 environment locally (via VS Code):
 Run > Run Without Debugging
-10. Go to site to test:
+9. Go to site to test:
 ```
 http://localhost:32673/en-US/preview/publications/dev?pubId=5fIZnRHg4dwjA8CcjcbLLG
 ```
 > :warning: **Warning:** The above link might not work.
 If so then go to the slr2 URL + PubId article

-11. Save changes and make final commit
+10. Save changes and make final commit
-12. Push code to github to the Main branch in "slr2"
+11. Push code to github to the Main branch in "slr2"
-13. In Github create a PR for slr2 and you know the rest
+12. In Github create a PR for slr2 and you know the rest